gatk-workflows/gatk4-genome-processing-pipeline/README.md

   - Does not work on versions < v23 due to output syntax

 ### Important Notes :
-- The `disable_sainity_check` variable has been set to "true" to run the NA12878 plumbing sample.
-Normally this variable is left to its default "false" setting when running with normal sized samples.
 - Runtime parameters are optimized for Broad's Google Cloud Platform implementation.
 - For help running workflows on the Google Cloud Platform or locally please view the following tutorial [(How to) Execute Workflows from the gatk-workflows Git Organization](https://gatk.broadinstitute.org/hc/en-us/articles/360035530952).